-Southern Pacific Passenger Trains stopped using the Piru Station in 1938.
-Through service through town ended service in 1953.
-A tunnel fire on the Coast Line returned through trains 97 and 98 the Coast Daylight, 75 and 76 The Lark and Mail Trains 90 and 91 in early 1963.
-In March 1963 the Golden West Tours ran a westbound trip over the line with four Scarlet F-units and 14 cars.
-There may or may not have been others but 43 years later I would hopefully be on the first train to Piru.
+Southern Pacific passenger trains stopped using the Piru Station in 1938.
+Through service ended in 1953.
+A tunnel fire on the Coast Line returned trains 97 and 98, the Coast Daylight, train 75 and 76, the Lark and Mail, and trains 90 and 91 in early 1963.
+In March 1963, Golden West Tours ran a westbound trip over the line with four scarlet F-units and 14 cars.
+There may or may not have been others but 43 years later, I would hopefully be on the first train to Piru.

 Views of the nicely restored Canadian Pacific Royal Hudson 2839.
-After getting our fill of pictures we drove off.
-At Castic Junction we left the I 5 for the twenty mile drive to Fillmore.
-As we drove west we looked for evidence of the former Southern Pacific right away.
-We passed through Piru and started scouting locations for the afternoon train when it heads from Fillmore to Piru.
+We all took pictures of the nicely restored Canadian Pacific Royal Hudson 2839.
+After completing our photographs, we left.
+At Castic Junction, we left I-5 for the twenty mile drive to Fillmore.
+As we drove west, we looked for evidence of the former Southern Pacific right-of-way.
+We passed through Piru and started scouting locations for the afternoon train's run from Fillmore to Piru.

 Fillmore & Western GP-30 3003.